lmorg/murex/INSTALL.md

 ## Required dependencies

-for your information below is a list of packages required by _murex_:
+For your information below is a list of packages required by _murex_:

-* `github.com/gohxs/readline` used for interactive mode (REPL)

 * `github.com/Knetic/govaluate` evaluates the math formulas.
 This is exposed via `eval` / `=` and `let`